paynl/prestashop1.7-plugin/README.md

 1. Log into the PrestaShop 1.7 admin
 2. Go to *Modules* > *Module Manager*
-3. click on updates
+3. click on upload a module
-4. update the plugin
+4. upload the newest PAY. plugin zip file
+5. it updates automatically.

 # Usage